amb2008/machine-learning-coursework/README.md

 # machine-learning-coursework

-These are the programs I wrote while learning about machine learning, starting with preparing datasets and matrices, to making simple and machine learning models, to making MLPs and convolution neural networks.
+These are the programs I wrote while learning about machine learning, starting with preparing datasets and matrices, to making linear, polynomial, and logistic machine learning models, to making MLPs and convolution neural networks.